Thitikorn19132/oxon-ddos/README.md

 # OXON

-oxon is a program developed for educational purposes to learn about Denial of Service (DoS) attacks and related socket connection functions in the C language.
+OXON is a program developed for educational purposes to learn about Denial of Service (DoS) attacks and related socket connection functions in the C language.

 ## Disclaimer